How PIAM Supports Zero Trust Architecture in Healthcare Security

 Monitor and respond to security events in real time.

-Simplify compliance and streamline operations.
+Simplify compliance and operational workflows across facilities.